CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CPCVM to CLC/add-claim-storage-dccf-clc.md

 {{{
-  "title": "Add and Claim Storage to SRNs-CPCVM to CLC", "date": "05-03-2018",
+  "title": "Add and Claim Storage to SRNs-CPC-vCF to CLC", "date": "05-03-2018",
   "author": "Anshul Arora",
   "attachments": [],